scot-taylor-ibm/retrieve-and-rank-java/README.md

     ```

 6. Switch to the navigator view in Eclipse.
-7. Right-click the `pom.xml` file, and select `Run As > Maven Install`.
+7. Right-click the `pom.xml` file, and select **Run As > Maven Install**.
 Installation of Maven begins.
 During the installation, the following tasks are completed:
     * The JS code is compiled.
-The various Angular JS files are aggregated, uglified, and compressed.
+The various Angular JS files are aggregated, "uglified," and compressed.
 Various other pre-processing is performed on the web code, and the output is copied to the `retrieve-and-rank-java/src/main/webapp/dist` folder in the project.
     * The Java code is compiled, and JUnit tests are executed against the Java code.
 The compiled Java and JavaScript code and various other artifacts that are required by the web project are copied to a temporary location, and a .war file is created in `/retrieve-and-rank-java/target` directory.
 This WAR file is used to deploy the application on Bluemix in the next section.

 ## Deploy the app
 You can run the application on a local server or on Bluemix.
 Choose one of the following methods, and complete the steps:

 #### Deploying the app on your local server in Eclipse
-1. In Eclipse, click `Window > Show View > Servers`.
+1. In Eclipse, click **Window > Show View > Servers**.
-2. In the **Servers** view, right-click and select `New > Server`.
+2. In the **Servers** view, right-click and select **New > Server**.
 3. Select the **WebSphere Application Server Liberty Profile** in the **Define a New Server** window and click **Next**.
 4. Configure the server with the default settings.
 5. In the **Available** list in the **Add and Remove** dialog, select the **retrieve-and-rank-java** project and click **Add**.
 The project is added to the runtime configuration for the server in the Configured list.
 6. Click **Finish**.
 7. Copy the modified `server.env` file from `retrieve-and-rank-java/src/it/resources/` to the root folder of the newly defined server (For example, `wlp/usr/defaultserver/server.env`).
 8. Start the new server, and open http://localhost:serverPort/{yourAppName}/dist/index.html#/ in your browser, where {yourAppName} is the name of your app.
-9. Query the service
+9. Query the service.

-Or
+or

 #### Deploying the app on the Websphere Liberty Profile in Bluemix
 To run the app on Bluemix, deploy the WAR file by using Cloud Foundry commands.